-Please select the charts for review that are MEDI-CAL MANAGED CARE.
-A nurse will notify you on how many and the type of charts (adult, pediatric, OB/GYN) are needed for the review.
+Please select the charts for the review that are MEDI-CAL MANAGED CARE.
+A nurse will notify you on how many and the type of charts (Adult/Peds/OB) that are needed for the review.

-Please note that pediatric charts must be for age 0 through 20, adult charts must be age 21 and over.
-The charts may be from any of the following health plans: Health Net, Molina, LA Care, Blue Cross, HPSJ or Blue Shield Promise.
-Patients should have at least three office visits, with one being a physical in the last three years (preferably a current physical).
+Please note that pediatric charts must be 0 through 20 years of age, adult charts must be 21 and over.
+The charts may be from any of the following Health Plans: Health Net, Molina, LA Care, Blue Cross, HPSJ or Blue Shield Promise.
+Patients should have at least 3 office visits one being a physical in the last three years preferably a current physical.
 If you have an Electronic Medical Record system, do not print charts.
 A nurse may need someone to stay with them and call up records if appropriate.